Activiti/activiti-scripts/README.md

 To get the set of versions to be released:

-    fetch-versions.sh (fetch latest version for all sets) fetch-versions.sh activiti-dependencies (fetch latest versions for the provided set) fetch-versions.sh activiti-dependencies 7.1.18 (fetch set of versions for the provided set in the provided version set)
+    ./fetch-versions.sh (fetch latest version for all sets) ./fetch-versions.sh activiti-dependencies (fetch latest versions for the provided set) ./fetch-versions.sh activiti-dependencies 7.1.18 (fetch set of versions for the provided set in the provided version set)

 To clone all: